tsevdos/phrappe.com/_posts/mobile-media-capture-straight-to-your-web-form.md

   - mobile
 ---

-So, you've just build your latest responsive web design&nbsp;masterpiece&nbsp;and you're adding the final touches for the mobile viewport.
+So, you've just build your latest responsive web design masterpiece and you're adding the final touches for the mobile viewport.
 Suddenly you discover a form where the user must submit a profile **image** (or **video** or **audio**) in order to continue.
 Wouldn't it be nice to let the user use their phone in order to take a picture (or video or audio) with it, and at the same time keep the normal fall-back of the input file element for desktop browsers?
 Well you can, just use the below attributes on your **input fields**.
 Desktop browsers will use them as normal file inputs, while mobile devices will add this extra **native flavour**.

 ```html
 <input type="file" accept="image;capture=camera" />